How to Design a Juice Bar Floor Plan, Layout and Blueprint

 To understand your floor plans, consider the industry standard for space.
 According to Total Food Service, it’s a 60/40 model – 60% of the space is used for guests and seating, and 40% is used for prep, the coffee bar, and the kitchen.

 Another critical step is calculating the maximum occupancy of your space depending on local building codes.
-These will vary by the type and location of the building, but we suggest the following capacity per guest in these types of restaurants (local COVID guidelines may further restrict these calculations:)
+These will vary by the type and location of the building, but we suggest the following capacity per guest in these types of restaurants:

 Full-Service Restaurant Dining: 12-15 square feet